groverburger/g3d/README.md

 ## Collision Detection

-Please use the [CPML](https://github.com/excessive/cpml) library or refer to [3DreamEngine](https://github.com/3dreamengine/3DreamEngine) for their 3D collision code.
+Please use the [CPML library](https://github.com/excessive/cpml) or refer to [3DreamEngine](https://github.com/3dreamengine/3DreamEngine) for their 3D collision code.

-Mozilla also has a [nice article](https://developer.mozilla.org/en-US/docs/Games/Techniques/3D_collision_detection) on basic 3D collision detection. g3d no longer offers collision detection, instead focusing only on making 3D rendering as simple as possible.
+Mozilla also has a [nice article](https://developer.mozilla.org/en-US/docs/Games/Techniques/3D_collision_detection) on basic 3D collision detection.

+g3d no longer offers collision detection, instead focusing only on making 3D rendering as simple as possible.
+Some simple integrated solution may come in a later version, however.